Port Craig Schoolhouse Hut | near Fiordland National Park

 built . . . ~1923

 heating . . . woodburner.
-Wood is supplied although you may be required to cut the manuka to length with a blunt saw.
+Wood is supplied, though you may need to cut the manuka to length with a blunt saw.

 water . . . tap at indoor sink from rainwater tank